poojakp/Team-Titans-Go/README.md

      **cd .\MentalHealth-Backend**

-  5. Set up the .env file with your Twilio token.
+  5. Set up the .env file to have all your API integration keys.

   6. Run the following command to install dependencies: